YAML (Ruby, etc.)

-YAMl is used as an i18n format by some projects, like those build on top of Ruby on Rails.
+YAML is used as an i18n format by some projects, such as those built on top of Ruby on Rails.

 YAML supports various datatypes (from simple to user defined datatypes).
 Of those, it makes sense to translate only string-like values.
 So, Transifex ignores int, float, symbols, variables and other non string and non-container (i.e. lists and mappings) datatypes during importing YAML files.

 Regarding container datatypes, Transifex imports lists as a single segment, whereas for mappings Transifex will create a segment per element.
 Block literals in YAML are also supported.